slotix/dbconvert-streams-public/examples/mysql2postgres/1-million-records/readme.md

 docker-compose up  --build -d
 ```

-The docker-compose up command starts and runs all the services defined in the 'docker-compose.yml' file.

-The command above will start the services in the background, build the images and use the docker-compose.yml file to configure the services.
+The command above will build and start the services listed in `docker-compose.yml` file in the background.

-Note that the command needs to be run in the same directory where the docker-compose.yml file is located.
+Note that the command needs to be run in the same directory where the `docker-compose.yml` file is located.

 ### Step 2.
 Send stream configuration.